- Target disease: Visceral leishmaniasis

 Hit-to-lead is a dynamic phase in the drug discovery cascade in which small molecule hits from high throughput screens are evaluated and undergo optimization to identify promising lead compounds.

-This process of hit-to-lead optimization is ongoing with multiple series from several pharmaceutical companies.If promising activity can be demonstrated in pre-clinical models of leishmaniasis, the series will be advanced into full lead optimization.
+The process of hit-to-lead optimization is ongoing with multiple series from several pharmaceutical companies and with hits from libraries purchased from commercial vendors and screened by DNDi to be advanced if promising activity can be shown in pre-clinical models.

 A number of pharmacokinetic and pharmacodynamic studies have been conducted in animal models of VL using existing and experimental drugs to build improved PK/PD models and ameliorate the translation of new drugs from discovery into clinical studies.